McConnell: 'There's no chance' Trump is removed from office

 “My hope is that there won't be a single Republican who votes for either of these articles of impeachment, and Sean, it wouldn't surprise me if we got one or two Democrats,” McConnell continued.

-The House is expected to hold the full impeachment vote next week, just days before Congress plans to head back to their districts for the holiday recess.
+The House is expected to hold the full impeachment vote next week, just days before Congress members plan to head back to their districts for the holiday recess.
 The Senate trial is expected to begin after the break in January.

 While the Democratic-controlled House is likely to vote to impeach the president, it is up to the Senate to conduct a trial and vote to actually remove Trump from office.